gabrielmotablima/Artificial_Intelligence/Machine Learning/Supervised Learning/Classification/K-Nearest Neighbors/README.md

         ![Data1](Illustrations/Data1.png)

         ii.
-A new data appears:
+You want to classify a new data:

         ![Data2](Illustrations/Data2.png)

         iii.
-We get the K nearest data.
+We get the nearest K data.
 Suppose we choose K equal to 4, in this case:

         ![Data3](Illustrations/Data3.png)